Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

 The $\CorpusAllTheNews$ corpus consists of 4,438 news articles written by 2,219 authors.
-The articles stem from the large well-known \e{All the News 2.0} dataset\footnote{The dataset can be accessed at \url{https://components.one/datasets/all-the-news-2-news-articles-dataset}}, which consists of 2.7 million news articles and essays from 27 American news agencies and podcasting companies.
+The articles stem from the large well-known portal \e{All the News 2.0} \parencite{AllTheNewsDataset:2017}, which consists of 2.7 million news articles and essays from 27 American news agencies and podcasting companies.
 From these, we limit ourselves to a single source, namely Reuters, which contains the largest number of news articles (840,094 in total).
 However, since not all articles were suitable for the creation of $\CorpusAllTheNews$, it was necessary to preprocess the initial Reuters subset accordingly.
 First, we discarded all authors who wrote only a single article, as otherwise there is no suitable possibility to construct two verification cases for each author.
 Next, we sorted all articles of each author by their publication year and kept only four articles (the two oldest and the two newest).
-The main reasons for this were firstly to maximize the stylistic variation of each author and secondly to ensure sufficient length of the resulting documents, which in some cases were massively shortened by the pre-processing.
-Based on the four documents per author, the pre-processing was performed as follows.
-First, we removed all quotations (which are very common due to the nature of news articles) to mitigate the degree of stylistic distortion.
-Next, we removed headlines, sentences that consisted of more than 40 percent named entities and/or numeric tokens (\eg dates, amounts of money, percentages, etc.), and article signatures that contained names of people who reported, wrote, and edited the articles.
-Finally, we normalized apostrophes (\eg~\quotetxt{’} $\rightarrow$ \quotetxt{'}) and replaced multiple consecutive spaces with a single space.
-The pre-processing procedure severely impaired the coherence of the resulting documents, as the natural order of many sentences was no longer given and some sentences also resulted in a truncated form.
+The main reasons for this were, firstly, to maximize the stylistic diversity of each author and, secondly, to ensure a sufficient length of the resulting documents, which in some cases were heavily shortened due to the preprocessing.
+Based on the four documents per author, the preprocessing was carried out as follows.
+As a first step, we removed all quotations (which are particularly common in news articles) to mitigate stylistic distortion.
+Next, we removed headlines, sentences that consisted of more than 40 percent named entities and/or numeric tokens (\eg dates, amounts of money, percentages, etc.) as well as article signatures that contained names of people who reported, wrote and edited the articles.
+Finally, we normalized apostrophes and replaced multiple consecutive spaces with a single space.
+The preprocessing procedure severely impaired the coherence of the resulting documents, as the natural order of many sentences was no longer given and some sentences also resulted in a truncated form.
 The \textbf{impaired coherence} can be seen as a challenge of this corpus, as \AV methods that use implicit features (\eg character/word \ngrams) may capture \quote{artificial features} that occur across sentence boundaries.
 Another challenge of $\CorpusAllTheNews$ is that the documents often have been \textbf{edited by other authors} (\eg the editor-in-chief) before online publication, so the original writing style of the articles may be distorted to some extent.
 Unlike the \e{Stack Exchange} network, \e{All the News 2.0} does not provide metadata indicating which specific parts of the original article have been edited.
-Therefore, it was not possible for us to remove these afterwards.
+Therefore, it was not possible for us to remove these retrospectively.